 Maternity, Paternity and Adoption Pooling Scheme

-This scheme is an in-house, self-funded, not for profit scheme, using a pooling arrangement which provides schools with full salary costs incurred when contracted staff members are absent, (As detailed in the Scheme Arrangements- Terms and Conditions) Any member school can join the scheme and basically you are sharing the risk with other member schools.
+This scheme is an in-house, self-funded, not for profit scheme, using a pooling arrangement which provides schools with full salary costs incurred when contracted staff members are absent, (As detailed in the Scheme Arrangements- Terms and Conditions) Any member school can join the scheme and basically you are sharing the risk with other Connected Partnership member schools.

-We set the premiums annually based on claims history to keep any potential partial contribution to an overspend to a minimum.
+We set the premiums based on claims history to keep any potential partial contribution to an overspend to a minimum.
 An increase in the numbers of schools in the scheme means a higher fund value which in turn lowers the risk of any potential overspend by the scheme.

 So as you can see there will always be winners and losers, year on year, and some schools may be contributing more than they claim whilst others claim more than their premium.